ecloudvalley/Getting-start-AWS-SAM/README.md

 ## **Scenario**

 In this lab, you will use AWS Serverless Application Model to build a simple serverless web application.
 This application can read and write item to DynamoDB table.
-When the data write to DynamoDB, it will trigger Lambda to write the record in CloudWatch.
+When the data is written to DynamoDB, it will trigger Lambda function to write logs in CloudWatch.
 <p align="center">
     <img src="images/001-SAM-Architecture.jpg" width="70%" height="70%">
 </p>